All Episodes

 We'll take a quick break.

-More with Greg Jarrett, more with uh Sarah Carter, rare in studio appearance.
+More with Greg Jarrett, more with Sarah Carter, rare in studio appearance.

 You don't want to miss a minute.

-I've been predicting this is gonna happen, and here we are.
+I've been predicting this is going to happen, and here we are.

 Now we have more corroboration that the fix was in on the Hillary Clinton email server investigation.

-Only now Loretta Lynch is brought in with these new struck page uh text messages.
+Only now Loretta Lynch is brought in with these new struck page text messages.

-Now I'm gonna have an expert on Sarah Carter and Greg Jarrett stay with us.
+Now, I'm going to have an expert on Sarah Carter and Greg Jarrett stay with us.

 Forensically, this should be easy to recover.

-I know it's been done before, and no case that it's been done.
+I know a case that it's been done.

 You would think that it would be easy to recover, but I'm hearing a couple of different things.

-I'm hearing that the server actually never retained any of those emails for those five minutes.
+I'm hearing that the server actually never retained any of those emails for those five.

 Now, I've been told by forensic experts that there is always a way.

-Remember, this is a Verizon, and I don't know how long Verizon actually holds on to the text message.
+Remember, this is a Verizon, and I don't know how long Verizon actually holds on to the text messages.

 The telecom companies don't usually hold them long.